 How To Remove Hard Stains From a Fiberglass Tub?

-In order not to damage the delicate finish of the bathtub, you must clean the stains on the fiberglass bathtub very carefully.
+To not damage the delicate finish of the bathtub, you must carefully clean the stains on the fiberglass bathtub.
 We recommend covering the stain with castile soap and letting it dry for approximately one hour.
 Then treat the stain in a circular motion with a soft cloth.

 Rinse the area very thoroughly after you’re finished.
 If the stain is still there, you can try to remove it with the help of baking soda and a soft cloth.
 But if it is a stain that cannot be removed even with the help of this product, it is time to use an acetone-based nail polish remover.
 Also, you can try to use turpentine.
 Use a sponge or damp cloth for cleaning.